-A day in Kyoto is once again started off with a temple visit, well they are everywhere in Kyoto and a temple visit is often unavoidable, but you haven’t been to Kyoto properly without visiting Kinkaku-Ji.
+A day in Kyoto is once again started with a temple visit, but you haven’t been to Kyoto unless you have seen Kinkaku-Ji.

-The Kinkaku-Ji Temple is the number-one rated temple in Kyoto, according to TripAdvisor, and when it comes to appearance, the Golden structure of Temple that is tucked away behind the picturesque lake and pleasant viewing of the mountains in the background, it certainly nothing short than spectacular.
+The Kinkaku-Ji Temple is the number-one-rated temple in Kyoto, according to TripAdvisor, and when it comes to appearance, the Golden structure of the Temple is tucked away behind the picturesque lake and pleasant viewing of the mountains in the background, is certainly nothing short than spectacular.

-You don’t need to be a world-class photographer to take a good photo of the Kinkaku-Ji, because this temple that was originally built in 1397 will take care of the rest for you.
+You don’t need to be a world-class photographer to take a good photo of the Kinkaku-Ji, because this temple originally built in 1397 will take care of the rest for you.

-In terms of other attractions to do around Kinkaku-Ji, there isn’t a great deal more to do there than to gaze your eyes at a delightful golden temple that is must see and worth the admittance price alone.
+In terms of other attractions to do around Kinkaku-Ji, there isn’t a great deal more to do there than to gaze your eyes at a delightful golden temple that is a must-see and worth the admittance price alone.

 The ideal time to spend at Kinkaku-Ji temple: 1-hour.

-Castles in Japan!!! there are few and Nijo Castle situated in Central Kyoto is a must-see attraction for all tourists to the area.
+Castles in Japan!!!
+There are a few, and Nijo Castle situated in Central Kyoto is a must-see attraction for all tourists.